 DMCA has been described as a guilty until proven innocent approach that is abused by people who have no copyright on the material they want taken down.

-Myself and others have experienced a particular individual who files fraudulent DMCA take down notices hoping that there will be a counter-challenge that includes our personal information.
-That person has a reputation of posting the personal information of others on the internet without their consent, and for the purpose to harass, intimidate, embarrass, defame, and cause great emotional distress.
+Myself and others have experienced fraudulent DMCA take down notices hoping that there will be a counter-challenge that includes our personal information.

 As acknowledged by some who were subjected to fraudulent DMCA takedown notices, he also conducts his activity hoping to influence, and has influenced, others to do or participate in his dirty work.

-Another reason for the takedown notices is to have the accounts of others suspended by the hosting company.
-If that is accomplished, the perpetrater will deprive his targeted victim’s rights to free speech, and boast that he “legally” did it, as shown in the comments below.
+Another reason for the takedown notices is to have the accounts and/or blogs of others suspended by the hosting company.
+If that is accomplished, the perpetrater will deprive his targeted victim’s rights to free speech, and boast that it was “legally” done.

 Representative Howard Coble (R-NC) asked Mr. Siemenski whether Section 512(f) (which provides for awards of damages and attorneys’ fees against those who make material misrepresentations in takedown notices) has been effective in deterring abuse of the takedown procedure.
 Mr. Siemenski felt that the provision had not been effective.
 Suits are rare under Section 512(f).